 Plasma cutting provides advantages over other cutting methods.
 It is quicker and easier than metal cutting shears and band saws.
 Compared to plasma cutting, shears cannot make radius cuts as tight, and saws are more expensive because they require frequent saw blade replacement, especially when cutting thicker metals.

-Compared to oxyfuel torch cutting, the plasma cutting process cuts cleaner and faster, has a narrower cut width and has a smaller heat-affected zone, which prevents the surrounding area from warping or damaging paint.
-In addition, plasma cutting can be used on any type of electricity-conducting metal (the oxyfuel process cannot cut stainless steel or aluminum).
+Compared to oxyfuel torch cutting, the plasma cutting process cuts cleaner and faster and has a narrower cut width.
+Plasma cutting also has a smaller heat-affected zone, which prevents the surrounding area from warping or damaging paint.
+In addition, you can use plasma cutting on any type of electricity-conducting metal (the oxyfuel process cannot cut stainless steel or aluminum).
 Plasma cutting is also a less expensive and more convenient method of metal cutting because clean, dry air is used for most plasma cutting applications.

-The plasma cutting process can be used to cut any material that is a good electrical conductor.
-It can be successfully performed on a variety of material sizes as well – from thin gauge aluminum to stainless and carbon steel up to several inches, depending upon the power of the cutting machine.
+You can use the plasma cutting process to cut any material that is a good electrical conductor.
+It works on a variety of material sizes as well – from thin gauge aluminum to stainless and carbon steel up to several inches, depending upon the power of the cutting machine.

 To set-up, simply hook-up the plasma cutting unit to a compressed air source – available in bottles or from a small air compressor.
 Most plasma cutting units have their own regulator to maintain the proper flow of air for the system.